-- There is zero tolerance for any involvement in controversial weapons or speculation in agricultural commodities. - Any business which derives more than 5% of its revenue from the production of tobacco or tobacco-containing products, or from the distribution, retailing or wholesaling of tobacco is excluded. - There is a 5% threshold for any economic activity related to coal and unconventional oil and gas. - Any company that derives more than 5% of its revenues from conventional oil and gas and fossil fuel-based electricity generation is excluded, unless it derives more than 50% of its revenues from renewable energies or makes more than 50% of its capital investments in renewable energies. - The Fund will not hold financial instruments issued by governments or public companies in countries that violate the UN Global Compact, or are subject to international sanctions, or in countries under EU embargo. - If the issuing company is listed on the FFG Exclusion List, all securities issued by that company are excluded from the investment universe of the Sub-Fund. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- There is zero tolerance for any involvement in controversial weapons - Any business which derives more than 5% of its revenue from the production of tobacco or tobacco-containing products, or from the distribution, retailing or wholesaling of tobacco is excluded. - There is a 5% threshold for any economic activity related to coal and unconventional oil and gas. - Any company that derives more than 5% of its revenues from conventional oil and gas and fossil fuel-based electricity generation is excluded, unless it derives more than 50% of its revenues from renewable energies or makes more than 50% of its capital investments in renewable energies, or if or if they have set emissions reduction targets that have been approved by the Science Based Targets (SBTi) initiative. - The Fund will not hold financial instruments issued by governments or public companies in countries that violate the UN Global Compact, or are subject to international sanctions, or in countries under EU embargo. - If the issuing company is listed on the FFG Exclusion List, all securities issued by that company are excluded from the investment universe of the Sub-Fund. - The sub-fund will not invest in derivatives on soft commodities

+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?